denisimmoos/robard/README.md

 Using it is fairly straight-forward: the multiplexer itself is on I2C address 0x70 (but can be adjusted from 0x70 to 0x77) and you simply write a single byte with the desired multiplexed output number to that port, and bam - any future I2C packets will get sent to that port.
 In theory, you could have 8 of these multiplexers on each of 0x70-0x77 addresses in order to control 64 of the same-I2C-addressed-part.

-Like all Adafruit breakouts, we put this nice chip on a breakout for you so you can use it on a breadboard with capacitors, and pullups and pulldowns to make usage a snap.
+Like all Adafruit breakouts, this nice chip has a breakout for you so you can use it on a breadboard with capacitors, and pullups and pulldowns to make usage a snap.
 Some header is required and once soldered in you can plug it into a solderless-breadboard.
 The chip itself is 3V and 5V compliant so you can use it with any logic level.

 #### Technical Details